 IntelliSafe Surround includes BLIS (Blind Spot Information) with steer assist, Cross Traffic Alert with brake support and Rear Collision Warning, giving you all the information and support you need to know about vehicles or objects in your vicinity.

 IntelliSafe Assist includes everything you need to enable a more controlled and relaxed driving experience — especially on highways.
 IntelliSafe Assist includes Adaptive Cruise Control, Pilot Assist, Distance Alert (only combined with head up display).

-Our vision is that no one should be killed or seriously injured in a new Volvo car by 2020.
+Volvo Cars has a vision that nobody should be seriously injured or killed in a new Volvo

 Since 1927, when the founders of Volvo Cars decided to focus on safety as one of the core values of the company, we have been a leader in the field.
 That will never change.
 What will change is the breadth of technologies we employ to improve your driving experience and safety.